-One of the key obstacles to accurately understanding the feedback processes of clouds in climate is their dependence on the environments in which the clouds reside (Stephens 2005).
-Studies show that different cloud regimes, which determine the sign and strength of coupled

-CIPs (discussed more later), are associated with both dynamical and thermodynamical environmental variables, such as SST (Xu et al. 2009, Eitzen et al. 2010), CWV and ω{500} .
-Correspondingly, they also influence the coupling between precipitation and radiation (Wang and Sobel 2011).
-Kubar et al. (2012) reported a strong correlation between low topped cloud fractions and SST and ω{500} .
-They also found that the correlation increased with increasing averaging time scales (Kubar et al 2012).
-Their findings indicate that when environmental variables change, such as SST and ω anomalies during an ENSO event, the fraction of clouds should change, leading to a corresponding change of cloud radiative forcing, which may strengthen or dampen large-scale circulation and impact precipitation intensity.
-This suggests further study of the coupling CRE and precipitation with the environment is needed.
-In addition, the coupling of CRE and precipitation is needed in environmental control experiments (Larson et al. 1999) because both CRE and precipitation are susceptible to changes in SST and water vapor (Larson et al. 1999, 2003a, 2003b).
-However, in modeling experiments, they are often tested separately instead of coupled.
-Additionally, radiative heating/cooling and precipitation are constrained under radiative-convective equilibrium (RCE).
-Studies show that under RCE assumption, temperature and water vapor have positive feedback in atmospheric longwave cooling (Allan 2009; Allan 2011; Pendergrass and Hartmann 2014; Colman, 2015), but L'Ecuyer et al. (2006) demonstrated that RCE cannot be met locally due to the highly variable nature of frequency, structure, and radiative properties of clouds and precipitation, which also motivates further examination of the dependence of coupled CIPs on the environment.
+One of the key obstacles to accurately understanding the feedback processes of clouds in 169 climate is their dependence on the environments in which the clouds reside (Stephens 2005).
+170 171 Studies show that different cloud regimes, which determine the sign and strength of coupled 172 CIPs (discussed more later), are associated with both dynamical and thermodynamical environmental variables, such as SST (Xu et al. 2009, Eitzen et al. 2010), column water vapor 173 174 (CWV) and $\omega{500}$ .
+Correspondingly, they also influence the coupling between precipitation and radiation (Wang and Sobelet al. 2011).
+Kubar et al. (2012) reported a strong correlation between 175 low topped cloud fractions and SST and $\omega{500}$ .
+They also found that the correlation increased with 176 increasing averaging time scales (Kubar et al 2012).
+Their findings indicate that when 177 178 environmental variables change, such as SST and $\omega$ anomalies during an ENSO event, the fraction of clouds should change, leading to a corresponding change of cloud radiative forcing, 179 which may strengthen or dampen large-scale circulation and impact precipitation intensity.
+This 180 suggests further study of the coupling CRFCRE and precipitation with the environment is 181 needed.
+In addition, the coupling of CRFCRE and precipitation is needed in environmental 182 control experiments (Larson et al. 1999) because both CRFCRE and precipitation are susceptible 183 to changes in SST and water vapor (Larson et al. 1999, 2003a, 2003b).
+However, in modeling 184 experiments, they are often tested separately instead of coupled.
+Additionally, radiative 185 heating/cooling and precipitation are constrained under radiative-convective equilibrium (RCE).
+186 Studies show that under RCE assumption, temperature and water vapor have positive feedback in 187 atmospheric longwave cooling (Allan 2009; Allan 2011; Pendergrass and Hartmann 2014; 188 Colman, 2015), but L'Ecuyer et al. (2006) demonstrated that RCE cannot be met locally due to 189 the highly variable nature of frequency, structure, and radiative properties of clouds and 190 precipitation, which also motivates further examination of the dependence of coupled CIPs on 191 the environment.
+Furthermore, studies on the observations of the coupling in CRF and 192 precipitation and their environment can be a good complement to sub grid clouds parameter 193 194 represented in climate models.
+195 Overall, the main goal of this study is to evaluate the range of energy and water cycle coupling CIPs in both A-Train satellite and reanalysis datasets and to understand how they are 196 197 linked to the dynamic and thermodynamic environment.
+A comparison in the global distribution of A-Train-derived and reanalysis-derived coupling CIPs\at different time scales is is first 198 Given the aforementioned important links between the environment and 199 conducted.

-Overall, the main goal of this study is to evaluate the range of energy and water cycle coupling CIPs in both A-Train satellite and reanalysis datasets and to understand how they are linked to the dynamic and thermodynamic environment.
-A comparison in the global distribution of A-Train-derived and reanalysis-derived coupling CIPs at different time scales is first conducted.
-Given the aforementioned important links between the environment and precipitation, radiation and their coupling, the analysis of Daloz et al. (2018) is expanded to also include not only the CIP relationship with ω{500} , but also SST and CWV.
-Observational and reanalysis coupling CIPs are conditionally sampled by matched environmental variables to determine how well reanalyses capture interactions among radiation-precipitation coupling, thermodynamic environments, and the corresponding large circulation.
-Profiles of humidity, air temperature and vertical velocity profiles are then analyzed to reveal how reanalysis differences in environmental states are linked to coupled CIP differences from the observations.
+precipitation, radiation and their coupling, the analysis of Daloz et al. (2018) is expanded to also 200 201 include not only the CIP relationship with $\omega{500}$ but also SST and CWV.
+Observational and reanalysis coupling CIPs are conditionally sampled by matched environmental variables to 202 203 determine how well reanalyses capture interactions among radiation-precipitation coupling, thermodynamic environments, and the corresponding large circulation.
+Profiles of humidity, air 204 205 temperature and vertical velocity profiles are then analyzed to reveal how reanalysis differences 206 in environmental states are linked to coupled CIP differences from the observations.
+Then the 207 observational and reanalysis coupling CIPs are conditionally sampled by environmental variables SST, CWV and $\omega{500}$ to determine how well reanalyses capture interactions among radiation-208 precipitation coupling, thermodynamic environments, and the corresponding large circulation 209 indicated by 60500.
+210

-2. Data and Methodology
+212 2.
+Data and Methodology

-2.1 Satellite observations
+213 2.1 Satellite observations